being0/mobiquityknapsack/README.md

     This project is designed to work on files with large number of lines.
     However if the number of entries on each line/problem could be huge as well, we need to address this on ProblemParser(It is now handled in PackerLogic)

+* Publisher/Subscriber
+     We can implement PackerLogic as a publisher.
+This has two benefits, it works better on heavy files and also subscriber doesn't need to wait for all results(it can stop between or decides in case exception occurs).
+     So I wish to extend this logic to be a publisher and Packer as subscriber.